UoB-COMSM0110/2024-group-13/README.md

 *Heuristic evaluation results.*

 After further development, we carried out another qualitative evaluation.
 Based on additional research, we found that hosting a focus group would be suitable.
-In this 40-minute session, we asked five participants the following questions:
+In this 40-minute session, five participants played the game and then were asked the following questions:

 ![FocusGroup](https://github.com/UoB-COMSM0110/2024-group-13/assets/145793563/f83fe200-81da-4613-bd72-e882805ea2f1)